—Airbnb house rules

 Putting a rule in your listing is disclosure.
 It proves the rule existed and was published — but not that the guest ever saw that specific rule or agreed to it.
 What sits on the file as evidence after an incident is acknowledgment: the guest confirming each rule and each fee individually, with a timestamp, before check-in.

 Airbnb's Resolution Center weighs evidence, and what it weighs most heavily on a fee dispute is whether the fee was both disclosed and acknowledged.
 A house-rules template or a PDF gives you the first half.
 A signed acknowledgment is the second — and it is the half most denied claims are missing.
-Three things make a rule defensible: it was disclosed before the stay, it was itemized with a specific amount where a fee applies, and the guest acknowledged it on a dated, tamper-evident record.

 —What changes when it’s signed